Cuda-Chen/cuda-chen.github.io/_drafts/how-to-be-invisible.md

 consider an alternative of showing the passport.
 - In some countries, obtaining credits is crucial for you to live, consider an alternative to address this.

+## Chapter 9 Your Alternate Names and Signatures

+### if you say it's your signature, then it's your signature

+- You can use any number of different signatures, including illegible ones.

+### an alternate name

+### titles

+- DO NOT give advice.
+- It is permissible to act the part.

+### medical records

+- Do tno give the doctor a complete medical history.
+- Change your birht date and withhold your SSN lest for nessarity.
+- Get off voter rolls and never return.

+### web sites advertising fake ID

+***Just don't use these services at all.***